andrechristikan/ack-nestjs-boilerplate/README.md

 > Usage Document still ongoing, last update on 7 March 2022

 ack-nestjs-boilerplate-mongoose is a [NestJs][ref-nestjs] Boilerplate with [Mongoose][ref-mongoose] and [MongoDB][ref-mongodb] as Database.
-Best uses for build an API Project.
+Best uses for build an API Project and Microservice Project.
 Made with following [nodejs-best-practice][ref-nodejs-best-practice] and NestJs Habit as benchmark.

 *You can [Request Feature][ack-issues] or [Report Bug][ack-issues] with following this link*

 ## Objective

-Also ack-nestjs-boilerplate-mongoose have some objective
+ack-nestjs-boilerplate-mongoose have some objective.

 - It's essential to keep things simple
 - Component-based folder structure